Purely unrectifiable metric spaces and perturbations of Lipschitz functions: Typical Lipschitz functions

 is residual in $\Lip(X,V,L)$. \end{theorem}

 \begin{proof} Note that if $L=0$ then there is nothing to prove and so we may suppose that $L>0$.
-Note also that, since $V$ is isometrically isomorphic to some $(\R^m,\|.\|_V)$, it suffices to prove the result for $V=(\R^m,\|.\|_V)$.

 We first prove the result under the additional assumption that $S$ is compact and has finite $\Hs$ measure.
 Under this assumption, for any $\eps>0$, Lemma \ref{lem:small-covering-is-open} shows that the set $R_\eps(S)$ of all $f\in \Lip(X,V,L)$ for which $f(S)$ may be covered by open balls

 with $\sum_i r_i^s<\eps$, is open.

 To see that $R_\eps$ is dense, let $f\in \Lip(X,V,L)$ and let $S'$ be the full measure subset of $S$ that belongs to $\tilde A (f,d)$.
 Since $\tilde K(V,d)=1$, for any $\eps>0$, by combining Theorem \ref{thm:general-perturbation} and Lemma \ref{lem:remove-small-increase-in-lipschitz}, there exists a $\p \in \Lip(X,V,L)$ with $\|f-\p\|<\eps$ and $\Hs(\p(S'))<\eps$.
 Indeed, given $r>0$ we apply Lemma \ref{lem:remove-small-increase-in-lipschitz} to get a $\delta>0$ and a $g\in \Lip(X,V,L-\delta)$ with $\|f-g\|<r/2$.
 We then apply Theorem \ref{thm:general-perturbation} to $g$ with the choice $\eps=\min\{\eps, r/2, \delta\}$ to get a $\p \in \Lip(X,V,L)$ with $\|\p-g\|<r/2$ and $\Hs(\p(S'))<\eps$.
 Since $\p$ is Lipschitz, $\Hs(\p(S\setminus S'))=0$, so that $\Hs(\p(S))<\eps$ and hence $\p \in R_{\eps}$.
 In particular, $\p\in R_{\eps}$ and $\|\p - f\|<r$.
 Since $r>0$ is arbitrary, $R_{\eps}$ is dense.